Columbian Park Zoo: Education

-The Columbian Park Zoo offers education programs for children from pre-school through college.
-For pre-school children, the zoo offers a program called Zoo Pajama Party designed for children’s ages one to five.
+The Columbian Park Zoo offers education programs for children from preschool through college.
+For preschool children, the zoo offers a program called Zoo Pajama Party designed for children's ages one to five.
 The program is held once a month and children are encouraged to dress in their pajamas for 45 minutes of bedtime story readings, activities and an animal encounter.
 The zoo also offers the Zoo Sprouts for children ages three to four which is designed to allow children to get closer to animals and actually touch them while learning different facts about each one.
 Additional programs are available for school-aged children in the form of weekend classes, workshops and summer camps.

 The zoo offers a Zoo Teen program for children ages fourteen to seventeen where they can participate and learn how a zoo operates.
 The program is structured as a volunteer program and students are expected to attend training sessions and then work scheduled shifts throughout the summer months.
-The zoo also offers field trips for schools through the zoo’s educational department.
+The zoo also offers field trips for schools through the zoo's educational department.

 The zoo also offers internships for current college students and recent graduates.
 Internships include service areas of animal care, marketing, animal enrichment, education, and horticulture.
 The zoo is also aided by the EPICS project from Purdue University, which designs, builds, and maintains engineering projects to aid the zoo.